Appointing strata managers and other workers

 - how long it takes to answer questions

 - conditions in the contract.
-What would happen for you to change strata manager before the contract ends?
+How would you change strata manager before the contract ends?

 - reference checks and any reviews.